OSGeo/grass/CONTRIBUTING.md

 ### Pushing changes to GitHub

-* Push your local branch to your fork:
+* Push your local feature branch to your fork:

 ```
 git push origin new-feature